HelmutZechmann/HelmutZechmann.github.io/_posts/2015-03-12-working-with-archives.md

 ## Extract a file

-To extract the config file from the archive, type
+To extract a file from the archive, type something like

 ```bash
 jar xf frontend.war config/app-conf.xml